-The Ambassadors lead the CEC in a a positive, driven direction that will help to grow the organization’s positive impact on UT and the Austin community.
+The Directors lead the CEC in a a positive, driven direction that will help to grow the organization’s positive impact on UT and the Austin community.
 They provide support for all CEC leadership with ongoing campaigns, projects, and events and facilitate communication and collaboration with other organizations across campus and the greater Austin community.